 Michael Arhndt (Math): Michael read a published research article on an algorithm for computing a matrix with a given sign pattern.
 He prepared an expository talk with an example of the algorithm and an application to a practical problem.

 Nicole Winkler (Math, 2011): Nicole produced mathematical models of swarming in one and two dimensions.
 Her model is based on behavioral characteristics of the swarming organisms which explain swarming behavior.
-Nicole traveled to California to present her results in the spring of 2010.
-She is currently employed with a national firm working in actuarial science.
+Nicole traveled to California to present her results in 2010.
+She is currently employed with a national actuarial science firm.

 The mathematics hallway serves as a hub of activity in our department.
-When it’s not being used for a class, you’ll find the seminar room an invaluable resource in your study—whether it be for the bound copies of Mathematical Reviews going back to the original issues of 1940 — or simply to get help from faculty and fellow students who study there.
+When it’s not being used for a class, you’ll find the seminar room an invaluable resource in your study—whether for bound copies of Mathematical Reviews going back to the original issues of 1940 — or simply to get help from faculty and fellow students who study there.
 In addition, the Mikkelsen Library holds more than 17,000 volumes of books and journals on our subject, and we have access to much more material electronically and through interlibrary loan.

-The dedicated PC lab in the Gilbert Science Center is open many hours every day.
+The dedicated PC lab in the Froiland Science Complex is open many hours every day.
 The department's central office also houses three computers specifically for use in student research projects.